December 8, 2022

 Supply chain woes are another factor that will impact the holiday season.
 Over the last few decades, the global supply chain has become increasingly more complex, more delicate, and more easily breakable with the slightest disturbance.

-Covid related closures have resulted in a cascade of side effects, with container ships backed up at ports and empty shelves in a store near you.
-As many as 95% of polled merchants report they need to adjust their holiday planning in response to supply chain issues.
+With Covid related closures resulting in a cascade of side effects, with container ships backed up at ports and empty shelves in a store near you.
+As many as 95% of polled merchants in 2022 reported they need to adjust their holiday planning in response to supply chain issues.

-While it’s true that labor shortages have created some of these supply chain woes, others—like agricultural products—have been caused by poorly timed natural events like adverse weather, or geopolitical conflicts like the turbulence in Eastern Europe.
+While it’s true that labor shortages created some of these supply chain woes, others—like agricultural products—are caused by poorly timed natural events like adverse weather, or geopolitical conflicts like the turbulence in Eastern Europe.

 Travel is an essential part of the holidays if movies ingrained in our cultural consciousness tell us anything (we’re thinking of Home Alone).
 Unfortunately for many Americans, inflation has 79% of polled consumers suggesting they will be tweaking their travel arrangements in 2022 and early 2023.